CrossRoadsOptics/crossroadoptics.github.io/index.md

 <br/>

-CrossRoad Platform will make change possible.
+The CrossRoad Platform will make change possible.
 Our cloud-based analysis tool provides actionable safety metrics from collected video data to those who are working to improve traffic safety.
 Continue reading below to learn more about the software, or [contact us](mailto:{{ site.email }}) to begin understanding an intersection near you.

 We have a number of **pilot programs** starting in the general Boston area.
 If you are interested in learning more,
 - [reach out](mailto:{{ site.email }})